How IFP Works: From Fiber to Function

 Once the design is finalized, we move to physical execution using our robotic fiber placement system.

 In collaboration with Visa Cash App RB, this approach enabled a 20% weight reduction while maintaining full part performance.
-If you want to explore your part’s innovation potential, book a free technical assessment with us.

 Manufacturing With Speed and Repeatability